UT Arlington Mavericks: Other sports

-The men's tennis team has won eight conference championships, including seven regular season championships in the Southland Conference, including a streak of 5 in 6 years from 1998 to 2003.
-The team claimed its first Sun Belt Championship in 2016.
-The women's team has seen similar success, also winning seven championships with a streak of 6 in 7 years from 1999 to 2005.
+The men's tennis team has won 12 conference championships, including ten regular season championships in the Southland Conference, highlighted by a streak of 5 in 6 years from 1998 to 2003.
+The team claimed its first Sun Belt Championship in 2016, while getting its first WAC title in 2023.
+The team would repeat as both regular season and tournament champions in 2024.
+The women's team has seen similar success, also winning eleven championships with a streak of 6 in 7 years from 1999 to 2005.
+The women won two titles in the Sun Belt in their last two years, while claiming a WAC title their first year back in 2023, a combined three conference titles in a row.
 The UTA Tennis Center is the home for the programs.

-UT Arlington has long been a powerhouse in wheelchair basketball, the Movin' Mavs men's team has won eight National Wheelchair Basketball Association intercollegiate titles while the Lady Movin' Mavs women's team has one title.
+UT Arlington has long been a powerhouse in wheelchair basketball, the Movin' Mavs men's team has won ten National Wheelchair Basketball Association intercollegiate titles while the Lady Movin' Mavs women's team has two titles.
 Since starting a women's team in 2013 it has quickly grown to international success: the entire starting lineup for the United States team in the 2019 Women's U25 Wheelchair Basketball World Championship consisted of UT Arlington players, along with a key starter for the Australian team, with three Lady Movin' Mavs (two from the US and the Australian starter) named to the first team all-tournament.
+Neither team is in the Athletics Department but are in the Physical Education Department and operate as club team.